Motor Offence?

 Punishment

 Driving Whilst Disqualified (or allowing someone to): Up to 6 months in prison and/or a fine up to £5,000, 6 penalty points and discretionary disqualification from driving.
-If your driving history is particularly bad you run the risk of having an ASBO imposed on you.

 Obtaining a Driving Licence Whilst Disqualified: Fine up to £1,000